Women's National Basketball Association: Popularity surge and further expansion plans (2024–present)

+With the Golden State Valkyries joining the league, the 2025 season expanded to 44 games.
+Despite Clark and other stars missing significant time due to injuries, the league largely sustained upward trends in interest, viewership, and attendance, highlighted by the Valkyries immediately setting attendance records.
+Investment continued to rise across the league, and by the end of 2025, more than half of franchises had either opened or announced dedicated training facilities.
+On August 15, 2025, the Seattle Storm and the Atlanta Dream played the first-ever international WNBA regular-season game at Rogers Arena in Vancouver.
+The Lynx topped the regular‑season standings, but were upset by the Fever in the Commissioner's Cup Final and by the Phoenix Mercury in the playoffs.
+In the WNBA Finals, played in a best-of-seven format for the first time, the Mercury faced the Aces.
+Las Vegas struggled midseason but closed the regular season on a 16-game win streak, with Wilson earning a record fourth MVP.
+The Aces swept the Mercury to claim their third title in four years.

 On June 30, 2025, the WNBA announced expansion teams in Cleveland, Detroit, and Philadelphia.
 The Cleveland team is scheduled to begin play in 2028, followed by Detroit in 2029, and Philadelphia in 2030.

+New Collective Bargaining Agreement

-In July 2025, during the WNBA All-Star Weekend, the WNBA players union and the league officials had a meeting regarding a new collective bargaining agreement (CBA).
-The current CBA, which was signed in 2020, was set to expire in 2027, but in October 2024 the WNBPA exercised its right to opt out of the agreement that now lasts through October 31, 2025.
-More than 40 players were present at the meeting, which they described as a "missed opportunity", as both sides did not get any closer to a new deal.
-Meanwhile, Engelbert painted the conversation as "very constructive".
-Players have said that revenue sharing, salary structure, and prioritization are some of the key issues that they do not agree on.
+In July 2025, during the WNBA All-Star Weekend, the WNBA players union (WNBPA) and league officials had a meeting regarding a new collective bargaining agreement (CBA).
+The CBA, which was signed in 2020, was set to expire in 2027, but in October 2024, the WNBPA exercised its right to opt out of the agreement, effective on October 31, 2025.
+More than 40 players were present at the meeting, which they described as a "missed opportunity", since neither side get any closer to a new deal.
+Meanwhile, Engelbert called the conversation "very constructive".
+Players had said that revenue sharing, salary structure, and prioritization were some of the key issues that they did not agree on.
 On July 19, before the All-Star Game, all players wore "Pay Us What You Owe Us" T-shirts during warmups and fans chanted "pay them!" in support after the game.
-In August, representatives of the WNBA and the WNBPA had another meeting in New York to continue the negotiations.
-If both sides don't reach an agreement before the CBA expires, the league could experience a lockout, which has never happened in its history.
+In August, representatives of the WNBA and WNBPA had another meeting in New York to continue the negotiations.
+On October 30, both parties agreed to an extension, pushing the deadline for the CBA expiration for 30 days.
+On November 30, both agreed to a second extension, pushing the expiration deadline until January 9, 2026.
+On December 18, the WNBPA announced that the union had authorized the executive committee to "call a strike when necessary" as players continued negotiations with the league over a new CBA.
+If both sides hadn't reached an agreement, the league could have experienced a lockout, which has never happened in its history.